loglizzy/rbx-instance-serializer/README.md

 Contributions and feedback are welcome!
 Feel free to open issues or submit pull requests.

-Quick start:
+**Quick start:**
 1. Clone repository

 ```bash
 git clone https://github.com/loglizzy/rbx-instance-serializer
 ```

-1. Start Rojo at VS Code(_repo has a rojo project configured, you just need to start it_) and Roblox Studio
+2. Start Rojo at VS Code(_repo has a rojo project configured, you just need to start it_)
+3. Connect Rojo plugin in Roblox Studio
-2. Playtest by pressing `F8` at studio
+4. Playtest by pressing `F8` at studio
+5. Make any improvement or addition you find usefull and commit it

 ---